-This section of the FYI is about the
+This section of the FAQ is about the

 30 Minute Mozzarella Kit recipe only.
 For information about Mozzarella made with a culture-click here.